openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/vmware_dvs_test_plan.rst

 Scope
 =====

-Fuel VMware DVS plugin includes Neutron ML2 Driver For VMWare vCenter DVS which is developed by third party.
-This test plan covers a full functionality of Fuel VMware DVS plugin, include basic scenarios related with DVS driver for Neutron.
+The Fuel VMware DVS plugin includes Neutron ML2 Driver For VMware vCenter DVS which is developed by third party.
+This test plan covers the full functionality of Fuel VMware DVS plugin, includes basic scenarios related to the DVS driver for Neutron.

-Following test types should be provided:
+The following test types should be provided:

 * Smoke/BVT tests
 * Integration tests